Updated: Mar 10

 6. Hazard free

 Many workplaces are opting to install hazard tape, signs and screens.
-These methods may seem to be effective, but overall, they cause more harm than good.
+These methods may seem to be effective for receptionist's visitor management, but overall, they cause more harm than good.
 Not only are they costly and likely to end in the trash or basement in six months' time, they amplify anxiety levels for employees who now have to follow certain lines drawn in tape on the floor and read alarming signs on their way to their desks.

 7. Cost savings

 During this unexpected period of recession, purse strings are tightening.
 Finance Directors are going over proposals with a fine-tooth comb; where redundancies are looming, purchases need to be cost-effective and produce a great ROI.